ArmDeveloperEcosystem/python-rag-extension/README.md

 conda activate copilot

-Copy the requirements.txt file from the root of this repo to whereever you want to install the requirements.
+Copy the requirements.txt file from the root of this repo to the environment you want to install the requirements.

 Install the required packages:

 conda install --file requirements.txt

 ## building the vector store